 2. Legal Expense: In our case, a domestic adoption cost on top of our agency fee included the fee that we had to pay our lawyer to finalize our adoption in court.
 Your agency may appoint a lawyer, or you may have to find one yourself.
 This fee was minimal and was similar to that of our home study fee.

 3. Home Study Fee: There is a possibility that your home study fee isn’t a part of your adoption fee.
-In most cases, this is a separate fee due to the fact that your home study can be utilized with different agencies, etc., so it’s a fee you’ll be expected to pay prior to your home study’s completion.
+In most cases, this is a separate fee because your home study can be utilized with different agencies, etc., so it’s a fee you’ll be expected to pay before your home study’s completion.
 It’s typically the first fee you pay following a deposit to an agency.

 4. Living Expenses: Know your state’s policy for paying for living expenses for birth parents.
 Sometimes, this is a fee (with a cap!) that you’re expected to pay.
 I have heard some people complain about this cost, but think long and hard before you think negatively about this cost—someone is giving you the gift of a child, and in many instances, it’s because they don’t have the funds to raise that child.
 In my humble opinion, helping out with living expenses is just one small way you can help support these amazing individuals.